avaneev/a5hash/README.md

-However, one should consider the probability of BM happening on practical inputs, in the context of brute-force attack that continuously scans a set of inputs, not knowing a fixed seed. `a5hash` state (`Seed1` and `Seed2`) is close to uniformly-random at all times, which means BM is triggered with a theoretic probability of 2[sup]-64[/sup]: this can be considered negligible for non-cryptographic use cases.
+However, one should consider the probability of BM happening on practical inputs, in the context of brute-force attack that continuously scans a set of inputs, not knowing a fixed seed. `a5hash` state (`Seed1` and `Seed2`) is close to uniformly random at all times, which means BM is triggered with a theoretic probability of 2<sup>-64</sup>: this can be considered negligible for non-cryptographic use cases.

-When the `UseSeed` is unknown, and when the output of the hash function is unknown (as in the case of server-side structures), for an attacker it is impossible to know immediately, whether or not BM was ever triggered on any hash function's iteration: side-channel timing attack requires hash collisions to accumulate quickly to be measurable.
-This requires not only triggering BM in one of the state variables, but also validating that a serie of additional inputs yields multiple collisions.
+When the `UseSeed` is unknown, and when the output of the hash function is unknown (as in the case of server-side structures), it is impossible for an attacker to know immediately, whether or not BM was ever triggered on any hash function's iteration: side-channel timing information requires hash collisions to accumulate quickly to be measurable.
+This requires not only triggering BM in one of the state variables, but also validating that series of additional inputs yields multiple collisions: this additionally increases the "cost" of attack exponentially.

 To sum up, `a5hash` is practically resistant to blinding multiplication in general case, when hash function's `UseSeed` is unknown and hash function's